 Is your Outlook version compatible with Windows 10?

-However, before even starting Outlook on Windows 10, make sure you first apply at least, Service Pack 2 for Office 2010 or Service Pack 1 for Office 2013 and any additional updates.
+However, before even starting Outlook 2013 on Windows 10, make sure you first apply at least Service Pack 1 for Office 2013 and any additional updates.
 This takes care of some known compatibility issues.
+Also, be aware that Outlook 2013 is only still supported until April 11, 2023.

-Of course it is always wise to stay current with the latest Service Pack and update releases, so make sure you set Windows Update to also include updates for other Microsoft applications.
-Office 365 installations will automatically keep themselves up-to-date but you can always check for updates manually.
+Of course it is always wise to stay current with the latest update releases, so make sure you set Windows Update to also include updates for other Microsoft applications.
+Microsoft 365 installations (including Office 2016 Retail, Office 2019 and Office 2021) will automatically keep themselves up-to-date but you can always check for updates manually.

-Continuing to use Outlook 2007, or even earlier versions, really isn’t recommended (on any version of Windows that is) as Office 2007 has been out of extended support for quite some time now and previous versions of course even longer.
+Continuing to use Outlook 2010, Outlook 2007, or even earlier versions, really isn’t recommended (on any version of Windows that is) as these versions are out of extended support.
 These versions of Office are vulnerable for various security issues for which updates haven’t been made available anymore.